I Welcome Your Questions

 What types of cases do you mediate?

-I mediate non-family, civil matters.
+I mediate civil matters, and I have recently begun mediating family cases.
 These matters are typically pending in state or federal court, although I also mediate pre-litigation disputes.

 When do you mediate?